Proton VPN Review 2023

 ARD (Germany) DAZN (Global) France.tv (France)

-It's worth mentioning that Proton VPN was never known as a VPN suitable for streaming.
+It's worth mentioning that Proton VPN for streaming wasn't really well-known in previous years.
 So, it's obvious that plenty of progress has been made in that aspect.
 Today, you can use it to unblock practically any streaming platform, and we hope that situation won't change in the future.

 Is Proton VPN Good for Torrenting?

-Yes, Proton VPN is good for torrenting - thanks to its dedicated P2P servers, kill switch, and Tor over VPN features.
+Yes, Proton VPN for torrenting is good - thanks to its dedicated P2P servers, kill switch, and Tor over VPN features.
 You’ll be happy to know that Proton's P2P servers are optimized for secure and fast torrenting.
-However, you can only torrent on the paid VPN Plus plans.
+However, you can only use Proton VPN for torrents with the paid VPN Plus plans.

 The service also supports port forwarding, which can improve your download and upload speeds when using P2P protocols.
 Apart from that, its kill switch feature protects your identity by automatically cutting Internet access if you lose your connection.

 On top of that, the Always-On VPN feature automatically reconnects to a VPN server.
 These measures prevent your true IP address from being leaked during a disconnection.
-But what makes it a good option is its unique Tor over VPN feature, which further ensures identity protection via the Tor anonymity network.
+But what makes it the best VPN for torrenting is its unique Tor over VPN feature, which further ensures identity protection via the Tor anonymity network.

 Is Proton VPN Good for Gaming?

-Yes, Proton VPN is a good VPN for gaming.
+Yes, Proton VPN is good for gaming.
 This VPN doesn’t limit your data usage or bandwidth, so you can play as much as you want.

 Additionally, the service uses strong encryption and multiple protocols to protect your gaming traffic from hackers and snoops.
-You can even use WireGuard, a fast and lightweight protocol that improves your performance.
+You can even use Proton VPN for gaming with WireGuard, a fast and lightweight protocol that improves gaming performance.

-By connecting to one of Proton VPN’s 2,700+ servers in over 65 countries, you can access geo-restricted games and servers.
+By connecting to one of Proton VPN’s 3,000+ servers in 69 countries, you can access geo-restricted games and servers.
 The provider has a global, high-speed server network that minimizes lag and latency.
 With the help of the VPN Accelerator feature, you can also easily boost your VPN speed by up to 400%, even when connecting to distant servers.

 Security & Privacy